-If you have worked and paid Social Security taxes for five of the last ten years, and you are now totally disabled due to an illness or injury, you may qualify for Social Security Disability Benefits.
+If you have worked and paid Social Security taxes in Dallas, Texas for five of the last ten years, and you are now totally disabled due to an illness or injury, you may qualify for Social Security Disability Benefits.
 Understanding when to talk with your Dallas social security disability attorney is important and Kraft & Associates PC are experienced in finding ways to get your benefits.

 If your initial application for benefits is denied, you must ask for a reconsideration within 60 days.
 Most disability cases are denied again after the reconsideration appeal.

-The amount of a favorable award will depend partly upon how much income you earned when you worked.
-Benefits can range from approximately $300 per month to more than $2000 per month.
-These benefits will be calculated by the Social Security Administration based upon your income and your contributions to Social Security.
+The amount you receive in disability benefits depends on how much money you made when you worked.
+Benefits can range between $300 a month to over $2000 a month.
+These benefits will be calculated by the Social Security Administration, and they are based on your income and your contributions to Social Security.
 Your benefits can be affected by any workers’ compensation payments you receive.
-Please know that there is a five month waiting period for SSD benefits.
+Please be advised that there is a five-month waiting period for SSD benefits.

 Our law firm will verify that the monthly amount of benefits and the beginning date of your benefits are correct.